@ibnlanre/portal

 **Parameters:**

-: Required configuration object with:
+- `options: BrowserStorageAdapterOptions`: **Required** configuration object with:

-getItem: (key: string) => string | null
+- `getItem: (key: string) => string | null`: Function to retrieve an item.

-: Function to serialize the state.
-Defaults to JSON.stringify
+- `stringify?: (state: State) => string`: Function to serialize the state.
+Defaults to `JSON.stringify`.

-: Function to deserialize the state.
-Defaults to JSON.parse
+- `parse?: (storedString: string) => State`: Function to deserialize the state.
+Defaults to `JSON.parse`.

-.Return Value:
+**Return Value:**

-getStorageState(fallback?: State): State | undefined
+- `getStorageState(fallback?: State): State | undefined`

 import { createStore, createBrowserStorageAdapter } from "@ibnlanre/portal";